 Intrigued, I took the 4 train down to the Fulton Street Station from Grand Central (take the express 4 or 5 – it’s just 3 stops to Fulton St).
 From the Fulton Street station, I walked indoors to the magnificent World Trade Center Oculus and PATH train entrance to New Jersey.

 After just two stops on the PATH from WTC, I arrived at Jersey City’s Grove Street station by the Newark Avenue Pedestrian Plaza, which boasts many shopping and dining venues.
-The area was charming, near the waterfront, and surrounded by new high-rise apartment buildings, many of which are currently in construction.
+The area was charming, near the waterfront, and surrounded by new high-rise apartment buildings, many currently being constructed.

 I had heard about Latham House’s brunch and arranged to meet friends there.
 Here are a few photos of the restaurant and neighborhood.